alec-g/CarND-LaneLines-P1/writeup.md

 Some improvements:

-1.One improvement could be to clean the code for this pipeline, ideally the pipeline should be all contained within a class, i defined a class FindLanes to wrap the helper function, this was in order to keep a history state for the left and right lanes, but the entire pipeline should be wrapped in this class.
+1. One improvement could be to clean the code for this pipeline, ideally the pipeline should be all contained within a class, i defined a class FindLanes to wrap the helper function, this was in order to keep a history state for the left and right lanes, but the entire pipeline should be wrapped in this class.
-2.Based on the quality of the detected lane lines, an improvment could be to auto adjust the tuning parameters to minimise error, something like a machine vision solution.
+2. Based on the quality of the detected lane lines, an improvment could be to auto adjust the tuning parameters to minimise error, something like a machine vision solution.